 People consuming table salt are getting plenty of sodium and chloride but no other elements, especially magnesium and potassium.
 The recommendations for calcium intake are also throwing off the cellular balance of this element to the point where it becomes detrimental.

-Add to this the stressful life many of us have, both physical and emotional, and we frequently end up deficient or imbalanced in the heart health mineral elements.
+Add to this the stressful life many of us have, both physical and emotional, and we frequently end up deficient or imbalanced in the mineral elements necessary for proper heart function and health.

 Without them, the heart and circulatory system functions suboptimally, or worst case, not at all.

-Fortunately, there is an easy solution.
-Eidon Iodine and Electrolytes formulas.
+Fortunately, there is an easy solution- Eidon’s Electrolytes blend.

-Supplementing with them daily will provide you with the necessary elements for proper cellular functioning of your cardiovascular system.
+Supplementing with it daily will provide you with the necessary elements for proper cellular functioning of your cardiovascular system.

 Then all you need to do is pay attention to your lifestyle including what you eat.